 Bear in mind that all college savings plans, or strategies, are not created equal.
 The best plans offer lower expenses and special tax advantages to pay for college tuition.
 A smart college savings plan should hide your assets, helping you qualify for financial aid.
 Structuring a tax-efficient plan is important and can increase the potential of accumulating more money over time (as opposed to a taxable college savings option).
 There aren’t many plans available that allow you to secure your child’s future in the event of your death, the death of your spouse or a stock market collapse that affects potential investments.

 Saving for your child’s college education requires a long-term commitment and sizable monthly or annual contribution to a plan or policy.
 In the same manner that you save for retirement, the earlier you start your plan, the better.

-- 529 College Savings Plan
+1. 529 College Savings Plan

-- Bank CD or Money Market Account
+3. Bank CD or Money Market Account

 The 529 plan may be viable for children up until 12 or 13 years old because of the stock market investment component.
-529 plans offer a few good tax advantages that no other plan offers except one that is whole life insurance based.
+These plans offer a few good tax advantages that no other plan offers except one that is cash value life insurance based.
 You would be able to learn more and compare the two most popular college savings options on the table below.

 Cash Value Life Insurance Based College Savings Plan